SomeshSunariwal/Kubernetes-ArgoCD-istio-Guide/README.md

 #### 4.2.1 API Server

-1. Its like a cluster gateway
+1. Its like a cluster gateway.
-2. acts as a gatekeeper for the authentication
+2. acts as a gatekeeper for the authentication.
+3. Request first come to API Server.

    ![image4](images/image4.JPG)